 Plus one of:

-We teach using a combination of group activities, lectures, laboratory sessions, tutorials, directed learning, online activities, UK and overseas field trips.
+We teach using a combination of group activities, lectures, laboratory sessions, tutorials, directed learning, online activities, and both UK and overseas field trips.
 The number of contact hours per week will vary depending on your module choice and year of study, but on average you can expect 10-12 contact hours over five days a week.
 You will also need to spend a significant amount of time each week on preparation for classes, background reading, revision, or working on assignments.

-There are a number of one-day local field trips included as part of the course.
-There is also an optional overseas field course, Tropical Ecology and Conservation, in which students in the second year will have the opportunity to learn to scuba dive and to develop their knowledge of tropical ecosystems, terrestrial and marine.
+There are a number of one-day local field trips included as part of the biology degree.
+There is also an optional overseas field course, Applied Tropical Conservation, in which students in the second year will have the opportunity to learn to scuba dive and to develop their knowledge of tropical ecosystems, terrestrial and marine.

-Our new George Knox laboratories are part of a £15m investment in science for the University, meaning you will be taught in new and well equipped spaces.These join the Grade II listed Alfred Russel Wallace building which is also used for teaching.
+Our George Knox laboratories are part of a £15m investment in science for the University, meaning you will be taught in new and well equipped spaces.These join the Grade II listed Alfred Russel Wallace building which is also used for teaching.

 You will benefit from several well-equipped laboratories for practical and project work.
 Our facilities include:

 The entry criteria below shows the qualification range within which the University will make offers.
-Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
-Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.
+The University has a Contextual Admissions Policy, therefore, whilst most offers we make are at the top of the range, under the Policy we take certain aspects of an application into consideration and eligible UCAS applicants can receive a personalised offer or have results considered individually when you receive them.
+Here is a link to our Contextual Admissions Policy Statement.

 BCC - CDD to include Biology but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).